g-orgo/bot-messagecatcher/README.md

 			// Yes, you need to mantain the "oauth:".
 			password: '<YOUR_OAUTH_TOKEN>'
 		},

-		// If you see my index.js file you'll notice i opted for use a variable here, but it works too.
+		/* If you see my index.js file you'll notice i opted for use a variable here, but if you're some kind of masochist you can declare it line by line too.*/
 		channels: ['<YOUR_CHANNEL_NAME>']
 	});